Organisation of VINCI’s corporate governance

 The Board of Directors has the duties and responsibilities laid down in law as well as those set forth in its internal rules, all of which are exercised through its ordinary meetings (planned in advance) and extraordinary meetings (convened as necessary) as well as the activities of its specialised committees.
 The Board’s proceedings are organised by its Chairman and those of its specialised committees by their respective chairs.
 Discussions of certain matters, including strategy, the effectiveness of the governance system and the various issues relating to corporate social responsibility (CSR), are supervised by the Chair of the Strategy and CSR Committee and/or the Lead Director, as appropriate.

-Given the Group’s size, the Board of Directors limits its examination of individual transactions involving investments to those exceeding certain materiality thresholds.
+Given the Group’s size, VINCI SA’s Board of Directors limits its examination of individual transactions involving investments to those exceeding certain materiality thresholds.
 Activities pertaining to operations are spearheaded by the Group’s subsidiaries organised into business lines, which report on them to Xavier Huillard, VINCI’s Chief Executive Officer, who also serves as Chairman of the Board.
-He fully exercises the duties and responsibilities falling within his area of competence, and particularly those relating to financial policy, strategy, image and reputation, at the same time ensuring that the Group’s sustainable development challenges are being addressed, in all their workforcerelated, social and environmental aspects, and reports on these matters to the Board.
+Mr Huillard fully exercises the duties and responsibilities falling within his area of competence, and particularly those relating to financial policy, strategy, image and reputation, at the same time ensuring that the Group’s sustainable development challenges are being addressed, in all their workforce-related, social and environmental aspects, and reports on these matters to the Board.

 The Board of Directors has confirmed that the system in place is well suited to the Group’s circumstances.
-It has proven effective as much in periods of growth as during periods of instability caused by events such as the Covid-19 crisis or stemming from the geopolitical situation.
-Due to the considerable decentralisation of VINCI’s activities, responsiveness on the ground is essential, along with the ability to manage multifaceted and complex situations, both in France and abroad, with consistency and resilience, all while instilling confidence in the Group’s continued success among its 271,648 employees and all its other stakeholders.
+It has proven effective as much in periods of growth as during periods of instability caused by events such as health crises or geopolitical tensions and uncertainties.
+Due to the considerable decentralisation of VINCI’s activities, responsiveness on the ground is essential, along with the ability to manage multifaceted and complex situations, both in France and abroad, with consistency and resilience, all while instilling confidence in the Group’s continued success among its 279,266 employees and all its other stakeholders.

 VINCI’s model based on the autonomy of managers, responsibility and cross-cutting values has showed itself to be particularly effective.
 The strong cohesion between the approach adopted by the Board of Directors and its implementation on the ground, aided by the short and efficient chain of command under the leadership of the Chairman and Chief Executive Officer, largely contribute to this success.